isaacgray52/final-project-upenn-fire-department/README.md

 ### 3. Results

 What were your results?
 Namely, what was the final solution/design to your problem?
+Our final project was similar to what we had planned to make in the beginning.
+We had two modes auto and manual. in auto mode the bot essentially probed for fires traversing the entire space it was in.
+The algorithim that we used for this was quite simple.
+We had the bot go forward until the ultrasonic sensor saw something a foot away and then it turned to the right for 200ms and it would keep going forward.
+When it saw heat on the infared sensor above the threshold set in code (for fires we were using 100 degrees celcius as a threshold). the bot would stop immediately so it would stay centered and then begin to fire water using a water pistol with a servo motor attached to the trigger.
+This would happen until the heat went below the threshold and it would go back to its roaming state.
+In manual mode we were able to control the bot using the blynk dashboard.
+For maximum manuveriability we used tank controls so each wheel could be individually controlled to go backwards or forwards.
+The infared sensor would still automatically stop and shoot fire if it saw it.
+We wanted to add a manual fire button but we would have needed to purchase a premium blynk subscription for this which we didn't want to waste our budget on when functionality was maintained without it.
+We did include a button for switching from auto to manual and back.
+On startup the bot would automatically start in manual mode and we could flip it back and forth in the blynk dashboard between the two settings.
+In our demo the bot worked exactly as expected and was able to sense hot water (used as a subsitute for a flame) and shoot the cold water it had stored to cool it down completely autonomously.

 #### 3.1 Software Requirements Specification (SRS) Results